dreymonde/DateBuilder/README.md

 As of now, **DateBuilder** is in beta.
 Some APIs might be changed between releases.

-**DateBuilder** is a part of the upcoming framework that radically simplifies local notifications.
-Follow our developer [@olegdreyman](https://twitter.com/olegdreyman) on Twitter to be first to know when it's out.
+**DateBuilder** is a part of an upcoming framework that will radically simplify local notifications.
+Follow our developer [@olegdreyman](https://twitter.com/olegdreyman) on Twitter for updates.

 ## Usage